Exclusive: Fintech firm Revolut to hire 3500 staff in global push with Visa

 The expansion into new markets will be subject to Revolut getting the necessary regulatory approvals.

-The deal is not exclusive but will see at least 75% of all Revolut cards carry Visa branding rather than that of rivals such as Mastercard Inc.
+The deal is not exclusive but will see at least 75% of all Revolut cards carry Visa branding rather than that of rivals such as Mastercard Inc (MA.N).

 The global push could see Revolut double or triple its customers in the next year, Storonsky said.